tudelft3d/geogeeks/docs/linux/ssh.md

 ## **Step 3: Make the connection easier with SSH keys (optional)**

-1. To make connecting to the server faster and without the need for a password, you need to generate an SSH key pair.
-In your computer's terminal/PowerShell, type:
+1. To connect to the server faster and without the need for a password, you need to generate an SSH key pair.
+In your terminal/PowerShell, type:

 ```bash
 ssh-keygen -t rsa